Skip to Main Content Skip to Main Navigation

 Weekly and Walk-in Tutoring

 At the Lehman Tutoring Center, writing tutors typically work face-to-face and online with undergraduate and graduate students on writing, reading, and research for any course.
-However, as of March 2020, all appointments take place online on the Blackboard Collaborate platform.
+In-person appointments take place in the Old Gym, Room 205 and online appointments, on the Blackboard Collaborate platform.
 We recommend you take advantage of weekly appointments since this allows you to work with the same tutor at the same time each week, and to work more efficiently since you get to know one another.

 Common questions about our weekly appointments: